-- Literary works. - Musical works, including any accompanying words. - Dramatic works, including any accompanying music. - Pantomimes and choreographic works. - Pictorial, graphic, and sculptural works. - Motion pictures and other audiovisual works.
+- Literary works.

+- Musical works, including any accompanying words.

+- Dramatic works, including any accompanying music.

+- Pantomimes and choreographic works.

+- Pictorial, graphic, and sculptural works.

+- Motion pictures and other audiovisual works.

-- Sound recordings. - Architectural works.
+- Sound recordings.

+- Architectural works.

-Section 103(a) states that the subject matter of copyright also includes derivative works, compilations, and collective works.
+Section 103(a) states that the subject matter of copyright includes compilations (which cover collective works) and derivative works.
 See 17 U.S.C. § 103(a); see also 17 U.S.C. § 101 (explaining that "[t]he term 'compilation' includes collective works").
 These types of works are a subset of the categories set forth in Section 102(a), rather than separate and distinct categories of works.
 In other words, derivative works, compilations, and collective works may be registered, provided that the work falls within one or more of the congressionally established categories of authorship under Section 102(a).
 See Registration of Claims to Copyright, 77 Fed.
 Reg.
 37,605, 37,606 (June 22, 2012).